live-book/atlanta-dupr/vue-root/docs/rating/rating.md

 ## Skill-Rating

-Skill-rating refers a subjective rating of a player's skill level, typically based  Pickleball skill assessment guidelines defined by an established organization, such as [USAPA](https://usapickleball.org/tournaments/tournament-player-ratings) or [IPTPA](https://iptpa.com).
+Skill-rating refers a subjective rating of a player's skill level, typically based  on Pickleball skill assessment guidelines defined by an established organization, such as [USAPA](https://usapickleball.org/tournaments/tournament-player-ratings) or [IPTPA](https://iptpa.com).
 There are two types of skill-rating:

 - **Self-rating** refers to players assign ratings to themselves based on predefined skill rating guidelines.
 - **Coach-rating** refers to players assign ratings by a Pickleball coach the coach's knowledge and predefined skill rating guidelines.